 Please always sign your child in and remain on campus for any event, unless otherwise specified.
 For most events, kids can be dropped off in room Room 312 on the Education Wing.

-Cheeze-Its, regular Cheerios, apple juice, and water are served in Nursery and Extended Session.
+Cheeze-Its, regular Cheerios, apple juice, and water are served in Nursery and Preschooler Playtime.
 If children have allergy concerns please remind the volunteers at drop off that the child has an allergy and treatment.
 Also, if you need to bring snacks with your children, please give them to the volunteers to be served safely, as cross-contamination can cause a reaction in our children with severe airborne allergies.

 Special Needs & Allergies